College Majors that Lead to High Paying Jobs

 Great written communication skills are always an asset.
 Write for the school paper, publish your work and make sure your job correspondence is free of grammatical errors to showcase your skills.
 What jobs require written communications skills?
 Oh, there are lots of them:

 - Human Resources (all that internal communications!)

 Try to parlay your written communications skills into an area of specialty to turn this skill into a lucrative career.
-If this area of speciality is also your passion, you are all set and you will never feel like you work a day in your life!
+If this area of specialty is also your passion, you are all set and you will never feel like you work a day in your life!

-Sociology is the study of human behavior so I am thinking marketing: mystery shopper, market research, user experience for website design, consumer market research (aka telephone surveys).
+Sociology is the study of human behavior so I am thinking of marketing: mystery shopper, market research, user experience for website design, consumer market research (aka telephone surveys).
 If you’ve acquired statistics skills, these are also marketable.